Mentorship

 Standards for Approving Structured Mentoring Programs

-The Washington Supreme Court sets minimum standards for approving structured mentoring programs.
-Recently, the MCLE Board decided to expand its policy to allow MCLE credit to those mentoring law students, those enrolled in the law clerk program, recent JD graduates, and inactive members who plan to be licensed in WA state when participating in certain approved structured mentoring programs.
+The MCLE Board sets minimum standards for approving structured mentoring programs for MCLE credit.
+Recently, the MCLE Board decided to expand its policy to allow MCLE credit to those mentoring law students, those enrolled in the law clerk program, recent JD graduates, and inactive members who plan to be licensed in Washington state when participating in certain approved structured mentoring programs.
 This policy expands the pool of participants who can be considered a mentee for MCLE credit purposes, but the requirement that a mentor be an active member of the bar for at least five years and in good standing remains unchanged.
-It also excludes self-directed mentoring programs as these programs do not have the degree of oversight that exists in mentoring programs devised and monitored by organizations that have sought and obtained approval from the Board.
-This policy change is set to go into effect 60 days from the date of its promulgation.
-Programs interested in becoming an approved structured mentoring program must submit an application (which also includes the most recent standards) as well as program materials and sample forms to the MCLE Board.
+It also excludes the WSBA self-directed mentoring program as this program does not have the degree of oversight that exists in the other approved mentoring programs, which have been devised by and are monitored by organizations that have sought and obtained approval from the Board.

 Mentoring Guide for Self-Directed Structured Mentoring

 Licensed legal professionals wishing to develop their own self-directed structured mentoring program with a chosen mentor or mentee, must follow the guidelines in the Self-Directed Structured Mentoring Program Guide in order to obtain MCLE credit.
+The Self-Directed Structured Mentoring Program Guide can be found online and includes the following:

-- Mentoring agreement
+- Mentoring agreement (must be signed before mentoring begins)

 - Mentoring plan